ecrunbuggy/api-doc-src/docs/ShareOrderStatus.md

-# Share Order Status with 3rd parties
+# Embedding iFrame Order Status

 The flow consists of 3 main steps: